The Hallmarked Man: Plot

 Dilys Powell and Ian Griffiths explain that Tyler left Ironbridge due to a scandal involving a car crash.
 Griffiths' daughter Chloe explains that Tyler was aggressive and possessive with women.
 Faber Whitehead voices his suspicions of Ian Griffiths.
 Robin pepper-sprays the assailant who is arrested and identified as Wade King.
 Hussein Mohamed mentions seeing dumbbells with the logo of Wolverhampton Wanderers, which Powell supported.
 Strike deduces that Griffiths is Oz and runs a trafficking ring.
 He killed Lindvall and passed off Jolanda as Chloe.
 When Powell tried to rescue Chloe, Todd got him a job at Ramsay Silver and lured him to the vault, where Griffiths murdered him.
-Medina aided Powell at both Ramsay Silver and Powell's apartment, after which she was killed.
+Medina aided Griffiths at both Ramsay Silver and Powell's apartment, after which she was killed.
 Strike, Barclay and Wardle subdue the ring at Griffiths' house and discover Sapphire chained in the basement.
 It is revealed that Griffiths was impersonating Chloe, who was murdered and buried in the basement after Griffiths got her pregnant.

 Robin and Midge find the stolen silver behind a wall at Ramsay Silver.
-Kim works with Farah Navabi and Branfoot to foil Strike's investigation, but becomes the subject of one of his sex tapes.
+Kim works with Farah Navabi and Branfoot to foil Strike's investigation, but becomes the subject of one of Branfoot's sex tapes.
 Fergus Robertson's piece in The Sunday Telegraph exposes Branfoot, and Culpepper is fired for fabricating articles.
 Information from Tara Jenson helps Robin find Fleetwood in Sardinia.
-He reveals that Decima is Fleetwood's half-sister through Dino Longcaster's affair with Fleetwood's mother, and Robin convinces him to reconcile.
+He reveals that Decima is his half-sister via Dino Longcaster's affair with Fleetwood's mother, and Robin convinces him to reconcile.
 Using information from Rena Liddell, Semple's body is found where he committed suicide in Regent's Canal.
 At the funeral, Ralph Lawrence reveals the circumstances of Ben Liddell's execution by Daesh.
 Spurred by Murphy's impending proposal, Strike confesses his feelings to Robin.